radian-software/blackout/README.md

 * [`dim.el`][dim]

 Blackout provides the same core features as all three of these packages, and is simpler to use.
-The following sections show comparisons of the same code in all four packages.
+The following section shows comparisons of the same code in all four packages.

     (blackout 'auto-fill-mode)